luisarizmendi/edge-demos/demos/rhde-aap/docs/lab-deployment.md

 So far you prepared the prerequisites of any demo/lab deployed with the [Edge Management Ansible Collection](https://galaxy.ansible.com/ui/repo/published/luisarizmendi/rh_edge_mgmt/), but this demo also has some specific requirements that are mentioned below.

-### Copy the container images to your Quay account
+### (Optional) Copy the container images to your Quay account

-During the demo you will need to push or move tags in certain container images (take a look at [minute 25:25 in the video](https://www.youtube.com/watch?v=XCtfy7AqLLY&t=25m25s)), so you will need to have access to a container image repository.
+During the demo there are some optional steps where you will need to push or move tags in certain container images (take a look at [minute 25:25 in the video](https://www.youtube.com/watch?v=XCtfy7AqLLY&t=25m25s)), so you will need to have access to a container image repository (the one that you configured in the `apps_registry` variable in the `playbooks/main.yml` playbook).

+  >**Note**
+  >
+  > If you don't want to show those demo steps, you can keep `apps_registry: quay.io/luisarizmendi` and the applications will be deployed, although you won't be able to alter the container tags in the registry...

 Probably you want to use Quay.io so first, check that you can login:

 ```bash
 podman login -u <your-quay-user> quay.io